nisarggupta96/visualization-mini-project-1/README.md

 ### Capabilities
 - Plot the distribution/histogram plots for the selected attribute
 - Plot scatter plots for user-selected features for X and Y axis

+### Steps to run
+- Requires Node.js installed with npm
+- Clone the repo and run `npm install` from terminal
+- To start the server, run `npm run dev` from terminal
+- Open localhost:3000 on local browser